Preheat oven to 375ºF. (See recipe notes for other cooking options)

 Refrigerate for several hours or overnight before eating - the longer they marinate, the stronger the beets will taste.

 You can also boil or steam beets for this recipe instead of baking.
-To boil, place beets in a large saucepan and add water to cover.
+To boil, place beets in a large saucepan and add water to cover (and 2 tablespoons of vinegar or lemon juice if you want to reduce color bleeding).
 Bring to boil then reduce heat and simmer, uncovered, 45 to 60 minutes until tender.
 Drain beets and rinse with cold water (to speed cooling process); let cool to warm room temperature (cool enough to handle).
 Peel then proceed with recipe.
 To steam, place in a steamer basket over a couple of inches of boiling water; cover and steam 30 to 40 minutes until tender.
 Peel once they're cool enough to handle and proceed with recipe.